michael-0acf4/rokahon/README.md

 </p>

-Rokahon (or ローカル本) is a simple server for your local gallery, you can browse local files through apps similar to Mihon or just use it as a simple REST endpoint.
+Rokahon (or ローカル本) is a simple server for your local gallery, you can browse local files through apps similar to Mihon or use it as a simple REST server.

 ## Rokahon server